Henry Blogg: Life

-Born the son of Ellen Blogg, he was brought up in the family of James Davies (whose son John became Henry's stepfather after John Davies married Ellen Blogg in 1881), himself coxswain of the Cromer lifeboat.
+Born the son of Ellen Blogg, one of the children of Thomas Blogg, a Cromer fisherman.
+Blogg was brought up in the family of James Davies (whose son John became Henry's stepfather after John Davies married Ellen Blogg in 1881), himself coxswain of the Cromer lifeboat.
 He first went to sea as a lifeboatman in 1894 in the rowing lifeboat Benjamin Bond Cabbell and then served in the Louisa Heartwell as second coxswain under Jimmy 'Buttons' Harrison.
 When coxswain Harrison retired in 1909 due to ill health, Blogg won the vote to take on the leadership role.

 Away from lifeboat duties, Blogg was foremost a crab fisherman but Cromer being a popular holiday resort, he also ran a deckchair and beach hut hire business.

 At the end of the 19th and the beginning of the 20th century lifeboats around the coast of Britain relied on the strength of the oarsmen and the power of the wind.
 The Cromer boat was launched from an open beach, and judgement and determination were the prime requirements of the coxswain.
 In the early hours of a fierce January morning in 1917 the Cromer lifeboat was launched to aid a vessel just in sight off Cromer, the Pyrin.
 The Cromer men rowed their boat through the breakers, succeeding in coming alongside the stricken vessel, and taking off her crew.
 They rowed back to Cromer.
 As they reached the beach the Swedish vessel the Fernebo struck a naval mine and was blown in half.
 The two-halves drifted towards the beach.